 There are still a few things that you could plant in your garden in November if you live in zones 5-10!
 This November planting guide will go through the crops that you can plant this month in your garden!

 This article contains some affiliate links.
 Clicking on these links does not cost you anything and allows Stoney Acres to make a little commission through the Amazon Affiliate Program!

-This article is specifically for those of you living in zones 5 & 6.
+This article is specifically for those of you living in zones 5 -10.
 If you don’t know what your garden zone is you can follow this link to find out!

 If you haven’t planted garlic there is still time!
 While it’s best to plant garlic a week or two after your first expected frost date, you can still plant it up until the day before the ground freezes.

 Shallots are another crop you can still plant in November.
 Similar to garlic the ideal time to plant is a week or two after your first expected frost date, but it should be ok if you get it in a little bit later!
 Learn more about planting shallots here.

-You can still plant lettuce this month!
+You can still plant leaf lettuce this month!
 Lettuce is not as hardy as some of the other crops on this list, so get it in as soon as you can.
-Protect it with a cold frame through the winter and you will get a head start on your spring harvest!
+One of my favorite varieties is a romaine lettuce, it is called Winter Density.

 Spinach is another great crop that you can plant this month!
 It will need to be protected by a cold frame and it will grow slowly throughout the winter.
 Once the days start to get longer it will really take off and you’ll get a delicious early spring harvest!

 Mache is a little-known green that grows really well through the winter.
 It’s very cold hardy, so it can survive unprotected in your garden.
 However, it will grow better if it’s protected by a hoop house or a cold frame.
 Order Mache seeds here